KarolHarumi/semanaomnistack_bethehero/readme.md

 ### Backend
 - celebrate an express middleware function that wraps the joi validation library
 - joi data validator for JavaScript
+- cross-env environment variable
+- jest for unit and integration tests
+- supestest request http and validations for tests

 ### Mobile
 - react-native